Powerlearnproject/se-day1-assignment-Faruq-Feroz/README.md

         Communicate with stakeholders, providing updates on project status.
         Resolve conflicts and issues that arise during the project lifecycle

-##Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
+## 6.Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
 Give examples of each.

 Integrated Development Environments (IDEs):